GeekInterview.com

 Explicit cursor and Select into statement

-what is the difference between an explicit cursor and select into statement?
+What is the difference between an explicit cursor and select into statement?

 Explicit cursors are those user defined cursors in order to retrive more than one row from a table.
 Select into statment helps in invoking parmeters into the formal parameters.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Explicit cursor- They are defined by programmer.